-For applications of important instances that need to be placed separately, such as master/slave databases and high-availability clusters, a spread placement group is recommended.
-By launching instances in a spread placement group, you can reduce the risk of simultaneous failure that occurs when the instances are placed on the same underlying hardware.
+Currently, spread placement group is supported.
+A spread placement group is a group of instances that are placed on different underlying hardwares and have high availability.
+We recommend that you use a spread placement group for applications of important instances that need to be placed separately, such as master/slave databases and high-availability clusters.
+By launching instances in a spread placement group, you can minimize the simultaneous failure of instances with the same underlying hardware.

-A spread placement group has geographical attributes and can be deployed across multiple availability zones.
-There is a limit on the number of instances in a group.
-For more information, please see the Console page on the official website.
+A spread placement group is region specific and can be deployed across multiple availability zones.
+There is a limit on the number of instances that can be placed in a group.
+For more information, please see the Console.

-When you launch instances in a spread placement group, the request may fail in case of insufficient hardware.
-We provide more different hardware so that you can retry your request.
+When you launch instances in a spread placement group, the request will fail if you have insufficient hardware.
+You can wait for a while and try again.

-Before using a spread placement group, you should pay attention to the following rules:
+Before using a spread placement group, note the following rules:

-For more information on how to work with spread placement groups, please see Spread Placement Group.
+For more information on operations, please see Spread Placement Group.